coaches say you can't, so don't sign a loi

 Cackle with knowing glee if...

-Loss will cause me to... drive into Lake Michigan.
+Loss will cause me to...
+UFR WVU games.

 The strictures and conventions of sportswriting compel me to predict: